-To mark the feast day of St John Paul, this is an extract taken from John Paul II: Journey Through Australia, the official publication of the Pope’s 1986 visit.
-The pope visited St Patrick's Cathedral on Friday 28 November, 1986, to pray and address a national gathering of clergy and seminarians.
+To mark the feast day of St John Paul II, this is an extract taken from John Paul II: Journey Through Australia, the official publication of the pope’s 1986 visit.
+The pope visited St Patrick's Cathedral on Friday 28 November 1986, to pray and address a national gathering of clergy and seminarians.

 For a moment John Paul II paused and appeared to be alone with his God, and with memories of a friend.

 He stood at the grave of Cardinal James Knox, a former Archbishop of Melbourne who died in June, 1983.
 Watched by about 1500 priests and seminarians, the Pope once more exercised his remarkable ability to find a deep privacy, despite being in a public position.

 The priests and seminarians had come to St Patrick's Cathedral to meet the Holy Father and listen to a homily on their mission.